JuanQuenga/scout/README.md

-# Mochi Chrome Extension
+# Scout Chrome Extension

 ## Overview

-Mochi is a versatile Chrome extension built with WXT (Web Extension Toolkit) and React.
+Scout is a versatile Chrome extension built with WXT (Web Extension Toolkit) and React.
 It provides essential tools for quick navigation, search, and controller testing with a powerful CMDK command palette and settings interface.

 **Current Version:** v1.0.0 (Latest Release)